asad-sangla/sqlopsstudio/docs/carbon/editor.md

 #### Connection Dialog

-* I CAN browse the resistered connections in Connection dialog.
+* I CAN browse the registered connections in Connection dialog.
     * Flat list of registered connections.

 * I CAN distinguish recent connections with Server, Database and User Name.